uiii/tense/README.md

 # Configuration

-Copy example configuration [`conf/pw-test.json`](conf/pw-test.json) to your projects root directory and set options according to your needs.
+Copy example configuration [`conf/pw-test.json`](conf/pw-test.json) to your project's root directory and set options according to your needs.

 ## tmpDir
 Path to a directory where are stored files needed for testing (e.g ProcessWire installation, ...).

->Path is relative to the this file's parent directory.
+> Path is relative to the config file's parent directory.

 *Default is `.pw-test`*

 ## db
-Database connection parameters
+Database connection parameters.

-They are used to create the database for ProcessWire installation, so the user must have the privileges to create a database.
+> They are used to create the database for ProcessWire installation, so the user must have the privileges to create a database.

+> `db.name` is a name of the database

 *Example:*
 ```json